Elite (TV series): Season 2

-After the revelation of the murder, the second season deals with the lead-up to the disappearance of Samuel.
-The seasons starts with the students returning to school for the first time since Marina's death to start their Senior year, and are accompanied by three new students: Rebekah, Cayetana and Valerio, who all have dark secrets of their own.
-They befriend the students in their class whilst Samuel continues with his plan to clear the name of his brother Nano, who was accused of Marina's murder.
-Meanwhile, Polo attempts suicide to clear his conscience but eventually learns to live happily with the help of Cayetana.
-Ander's mental health deteriorates due to the burden of keeping Polo's secret.
-Carla is made to believe that Samuel is dead so she confesses about Polo's crime, Polo is arrested, but is released two weeks later and returns to school.
+After the revelation of classmate Marina's death, and the subsequent disappearance of Samuel, the second season revolves around the students returning to school for their senior year, focusing primarily on their first semester.
+They are accompanied by three new classmates— Rebeka, Cayetana and Valerio who all harbour dark secrets of their own.
+The new characters befriend their classmates, as Samuel persists in his mission to vindicate his brother, Nano, who was falsely accused of Marina's murder.
+Polo contemplates suicide, in an effort to alleviate his guilt, but ultimately finds solace and happiness with the support of Cayetana.
+Anders' mental health declines under the weight of Polo's secret.
+Carla, misled into thinking Samuel is deceased, confesses knowledge of Polo's crime.

-Main event of Season 2: Samuel’s disappearance

 Season 3

 The students enter their last semester at Las Encinas.
-In a flash-forward plot, the students are interviewed about Polo's death during their graduation party.
-Polo and Cayetana are left as outcasts by their peers, with the exception of Valerio.
-Samuel and Guzman continue their plot to bring justice for Polo's crimes.
+In a scene from the future, the students are being interrogated by police regarding Polo's death during a graduation party.
+Polo and Cayetana are shunned by their peers, with the exception of Valerio.
+Samuel and Guzman continue their plot to avenge Polo's crimes.
 Lu and Nadia compete for a scholarship to Columbia University, leading the two to form a mutual friendship.
 Ander is diagnosed with leukaemia and begins chemotherapy, causing friction between him and his loved ones.
 On the night of their graduation, in a drunken stupor, Lu accidentally stabs Polo, who stumbles and falls to his death.
-Samuel, Guzmán, Ander, Omar, Nadia, Carla, Valerio, Rebeka and Cayetana agree to cover up the murder.
-Unable to find a suspect, Polo's death is eventually ruled as a suicide and his parents tell the police he confessed to Marina's murder.
-Two months later, Samuel, Guzman, Ander and Rebeka return to repeat their final year with Omar, who has enrolled as a full-time student, and Cayetana becomes the new cleaning lady of Las Encinas.
+The group collectively agrees to cover-up the murder.
+Unable to find a suspect, Polo's death is ultimately ruled as a suicide, with his parents eventually telling police that he had confessed to Marina's murder.

-Main event of Season 3: Polo’s murder

 Season 4

-With the beginning of a new year and the arrival of a new principal, Benjamin, and his kids – Ari, Mencía and Patrick – comes a new mystery after Ari is found close to death, with every plot leading, through some flash-forward, how this happened.
-Benjamin’s children join the same class of Samuel, Guzmán, Rebeka, Ander and Omar, along with Phillipe, a French prince, who joins Las Encinas after a scandal.
-The four new students start to form bonds with the veteran ones.
-Meanwhile Mencía starts to join prostitution, led by Armando, a business man close to Benjamin.
-Ari’s attempted murder and Armando’s death later are discovered to be interlinked.
+As a new year begins at Las Encinas, a fresh mystery unfolds with the arrival of the new principal, Benjamin and his children – Ari, Mencía, and Patrick.
+The narrative takes a turn when Ari is found on the brink of death, and each plot thread, revealed through flash-forwards, sheds light on the circumstances leading to this incident.
+Benjamin's kids, along with the French prince Philippe who got caught up in a scandal, join the same class as Samuel, Guzmán, Rebeka and Ander, who have to repeat their final year, and Omar, who becomes a new student of Las Encinas.
+Cayetana becomes the new maid of the school and she forms a bond with Phillipe, a wealthy student with a dark past.
+The dynamics between the new and veteran students start to develop.
+Simultaneously, Mencía becomes involved in prostitution under the influence of Armando, a businessman associated with Benjamin.
+Eventually, it is unveiled that the attempted murder of Ari and Armando's death are intricately linked.

-Main event of Season 4: Ari’s attempted murder